talhatak/Simple-todo-app/README.md

 # Simple Todo App

-A simple todo app 📝 built in Django and React.
+A simple todo app 📝 built in Django Rest Framework and React.

 User can:
 - Add a task.